cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 Default is set to the database value specified in [osm.json](inputs/config/osm.json).
 Change `db.name` if [osm.json](inputs/config/osm.json) database value is changed.
 - `osm.schema` - Schema name containing OSM data.
 Default is set to the schema value specified in [osm.json](inputs/config/osm.json).
 Change `osm.schema` and [`building_usage.obda`](FeatureInfoAgent/building_usage.obda) if [osm.json](inputs/config/osm.json) schema value is changed.
-- `landuse.table` -  Table name (inclusive of schema) containing DLM land use data as .
+- `landuse.table` -  Table name (inclusive of schema) containing land use data.
 Leave empty if there is no land use data available, no land use matching will be run.

 ### 3.3.
 Building Docker Image